What happens next? Information for kids about separation and divorce

 If you have to go to court

 - If you or someone in your family is in immediate danger or needs help right away, call "911".
-You can also call your local emergency number, usually listed at the front of the phone book.

 - You can ask someone to call "911" for you.